rmjhynes/nixos-config/README.md

 # NixOS Configurations
 After researching different Linux distributions and trying out Arch as my first, I came across NixOS.
 NixOS allows me to declaratively *(like Terraform)* configure my different Linux hosts and pin dependency versions using a Flake.
 This means I can give my config to anyone and they would be able to reproduce the exact same system.
-This repo is definitely not the 'perfect' way to organise and configure everything but has been a great learning experience and I will continue to update and improve as I go.
+This repo is definitely not the *perfect* way to organise and configure everything but has been a great learning experience and I will continue to update and improve as I go.

 ## Installation
 1) Firstly, you need to install NixOS on your machine.
 The ISOs can be found on the [official NixOS download page](https://nixos.org/download/).